LukeShortCloud/rootpages/src/security/linux_security.rst

 SSL/TLS certificates provide a symmetric key-pair, similar to SSH keys.
 SSL is an older protocol that is vulnerable and no longer supported.
 It was succeeded by TLS.

-A TLS cipher suite consist of 4 different alogirthms: (1) the key exchange, (2) the authentication, (3) the bulk encyrption, and (4) message authentication code (MAC).
+A TLS cipher suite consist of 4 different algorithms: (1) the key exchange, (2) the authentication, (3) the bulk encyrption, and (4) message authentication code (MAC).
 A server defines what cipher suite it supports.
 A client that connects to a server negotiates for a cipher suite that it is compatible with and then uses that for securely connecting.
 [6]

 -  Key exchange = Encrypt both of the symmetric keys.
 -  Authentication = Sign and verify certificates.
 -  Bulk encyrption = Encrypt data to and from a server.
-A key generated with this alogrithm requires a password.
+A key generated with this algorithm requires a password.
 -  MAC = Checks the integrity of the data being sent and received.

-Top alogithms [7]:
+Top algorithms [7]:

 -  Key exchange: